dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
 sure in
-our case though so the framework is um so there's no there's not luck really involved in it we have it set up so that if you solve this ramen challenge you
+our case though so the framework is so there's no there's not luck really involved in it we have it set up so that if you solve this ramen challenge you